JacksonHagood/CPP_Basics/06_Exceptions/exceptions.md

 try {
     foo();
 } catch(...) {
-    cout << "Exception Occured"; // executes if foo() throws exception }
+    cout << "Exception Occurred"; // executes if foo() throws exception }
 ```

 ## Example Program

-A program is provided to demonstrate this material.
+An example program is provided to demonstrate this material.

 ### Usage
 - compile: `make`